Contrast-Security-OSS/docs/content/user/apps/AddingAnApplication.md

 For **.Net**, you can configure group access at the application level, server level or both.

 * To add the individual application to the group, add the `Contrast.AppGroup` property to the `appSettings` group in the application's *web.config* file.

-* To add all applications on a server to a a group, add `Contrast.AppGroup` to the *DotnetAgentService.exe.config* file for the agent server.
+* To add all applications on a server to a group, add `Contrast.AppGroup` to the *DotnetAgentService.exe.config* file for the agent server.

 For **Node.js**, you can choose from two configuration methods.